sarabryk/bios512/untitled (1).md

-#this is a level 1 heading
+# this is a level 1 heading

-##this is a level 2 heading
+## this is a level 2 heading
-###this is a level 3 heading
+### this is a level 3 heading

--this is a bullet
+- this is a bullet
   this is an indented line
   1. this is a numbered list
   2. this is a numbered list